HappyMan113/apex-legends-weapon-stat-analysis/README.md

 ## Expected Mean DPS Calculation Algorithm

-1) Time to kill is calculated for a given loadout.
-First 5 rounds are permuted and probability of each of the 2^5 permutations is calculated.
-Remaining rounds are extrapolated using accuracy * damage per round.
-Time to kill for each permutation is derived from the round indices of each permutation, then multiplied by the permutation probabilities and summed.
-2) Damage to kill is divided by the mean time to kill to get expected damage per second.
-3) This is done for a variety of distances and damages to kill.
-4) Mean is taken.
-5) This becomes the metric which determines which weapons are "best".
+Probability of kill (P(kill)) is calculated for a loadout using binomial distributions against a sampling of time values taken from a Weibull distribution.
+This is done for various distances (and their corresponding accuracy values), and the mean of all of these probability values is considered the final P(kill) value.

 ## Algorithm Notes
 - Weapon stats were compiled from various sources.
 Sources were as follows: